tubearchivist/tubearchivist-jf/README.md

 	- `ta_token`: Tube Archivist API token, accessible from the settings page
 	- `jf_url`: Full URL where Jellyfin is reachable
 	- `jf_token`: Jellyfin API token
+    - `jf_folder`: Name of the folder where TubeArchivist puts the files into

 Then run the script from the main folder with python, e.g.
 ```python